-There are several state and federal programs that Penfield should explore to support the Town's efforts to implement sustainable practices and energy conservation.
+Additionally, there are several state and federal programs that promote sustainable practices.
 The two primary programs that municipalities can participate in are Clean Energy Communities and Climate Smart Communities, both of which provide grant funding opportunities to offset the costs associated with renewable energy projects and sustainability initiatives.
+The Town is currently a Clean Energy Community and has received grants for renewable energy projects (e.g., EV charging stations, building energy audit, etc.).

-The Town should investigate the requirements, benefits and long-term investments needed to participate in the programs to ensure long-term viability.
-The Town has already completed several of the actions required for participation in these programs.
+The Town should investigate the requirements, benefits and long-term investments needed to participate in the Climate Smart Communities program.
+The Town has already completed several of the actions required for participation in the program.
 Penfield staff should work with program administrators to understand future changes that could impact the Town's ability to obtain official designation.